HPCurtis/azure-database-migration797/README.md

 When doing anything in software and tech devlopment/test enviroments are incredibly useful for product development without disturbing production enviroments.

 As such the next step of the Database migration process engaged with was to generate a development enviroment.
 This was achieved by repeating the steps in [ Production enviroment set up](#production-enviroment-set-up).
 Once the the devlopment vm was created and had SQL server and SSMS installed i was able to prodcue the development database.
-This was achieved dowloading the .bak from the Azure stroage container from there I connected t o the develpment database and used the back up funtionaltiy of SSMS desribed [above](#back-up-on-premise-database)
+This was achieved dowloading the .bak from the Azure stroage container from there I connected t o the develpment database and used the back up functionality of SSMS desribed [above](#back-up-on-premise-database)

 ## Automate Backups

 Using the back up vm I created a automated backups.
 This was achieved using SSMS and connecting to the Development databses on the devleopment vm using the  SQL Server Agent node within the devlopemnt databse.
 From here I had to geneat SQL server credentials.
 Now under mangement it was possible to create a maintentance plan with maintenance plan wizard.
 A name was given to plan.
 The schedule was set to weekly with a full databse back up selected also.
 Now Back Up Database Task  was selected URL as backup location.
 The Destiantoion i then set with the SQL credentials in drop down option.
 Next the provisoned storaged container was selected with the backup file set to bak. nOw can clyle to final page of the Mingenca eplan wizard to creat the plan.
 Within SSMS the maintenance plan is visble and thus working.

 # Disaster recovery simulation
 Data loss is a real world threat to Businesses and industries.
 Within industry testing and simulation of such issues arising is standard practice.
-However, Azure Cloud comptuing offers recovery functionality for its SQL databases that make data recovery simple.
+However, Azure Cloud computing offers recovery functionality for its SQL databases that make data recovery simple.

-## Mimic data loss in prodcution enviroment
+## Mimic data loss in production enviroment
 To use this functionaltiy within this database nmigration I conducted a simple form of data loss simulation.
 Specifically in this project the loss of whole table of data was caused within the production database.
 This was achieved through the use of connection to prodcution database and running the SQL query of

 ``` DROP TABLE dbo.AWBuildVersion; ```